minhtran-q/unit-test-knowledge/README.md

   <summary>@SpringBootTest</summary>
   <br/>

-  Spring Boot provides the `@SpringBootTest` annotation which we can use to create an application context containing all the objects we need for all of the test types.
+  + `@SpringBootTest` is a Spring Boot annotation that is used for integration testing, it loads the entire application context.
+This includes loading configurations, services, repositories, and other components.

-  The @SpringBootTest annotation loads the complete Spring application context.
+  + By default, `@SpringBootTest` does not start an embedded server.
+However, you can configure it to start one by setting `@SpringBootTest(webEnvironment = WebEnvironment.RANDOM_PORT)`.

   _However, that overusing `@SpringBootTest` might lead to very long-running test suites._